Fitch Rates Hawaii's $851MM GO Bonds 'AA'; Outlook Stable

 Prior to the recession, the state built up a sizable cushion, with total reserves (including the general fund ending balance, the emergency and budget reserve fund-EBRF, and the Hawaii hurricane relief fund-HHRF) peaking at $786 million (16% of total general fund resources) in fiscal 2006.

-During the recession, economic and revenue contraction required the state to implement corrective actions, including boosting revenues, cutting expenditures and drawing from then-ample reserve levels.
-After hitting a low in fiscal 2011 of $157 million (3.1% of general fund resources), Hawaii's commitment to reserve funding has led to steady improvement.
-Fiscal 2015 ended with an estimated $1.1 billion in the state's reserve funds, or 16.7% of general fund revenues; together the EBRF and HHRF held $273 million.
+During the recession, economic and revenue contraction required the state to implement corrective actions, including boosting revenues, cutting expenditures and drawing from reserves.
+After hitting a low in fiscal 2011 of $157 million (3.1% of general fund resources), Hawaii's commitment to rebuilding reserves has led to steady improvement.
+Fiscal 2015 ended with $1.1 billion in the state's reserve funds, or 16.7% of general fund revenues; together the EBRF and HHRF held $273 million.